 Eventually the triangle broke, I was “free”, but still blind.
 I no longer had a girlfriend, but my art class friend and I continued to do things together.
 She invited me to parties.
 We once spent a night looking at the stars above Lake Calhoun where I made a clumsy pass which she rejected.
 She had started to take her art seriously, even to the point of going on an ill-fated trip to Austria to study (and starve.)
 When we met again, at the University, she had changed.
 Her art friends now were in a different orbit.
 A nightmare party

 I spent with them made me realize that I did not belong.
 We even went to a concert:

 She started selling her art work, I’d still run into her, she called me a couple times for some photography.
 We were just old friends, but nothing more.
 Life had other plans for us.
 I married; she had been in a terrible car crash.
 I took pictures of her scars.
 And then we finally lost connection.

 She liked me.
 I liked her.
 She was sweet, filled with genuine kindness.
 I was Goethe's Young Werther

 , full of self-conflict.
 She loved her father.
 I was estranged from my family.

 She still does her art, I believe.
 I found her profile on an old Minnesota Artists’ web page.
 She's changed, of course, but her art was instantly recognizable.
-There's an email address, it might still be good, I don’t know if she’d appreciate it if I tried to make a connection now.
+There's an email address, it might still be good, I don’t think she’d appreciate it if I tried to make a connection now.

-Photography plays a cruel trick, taunting us with images burnished by time.
+Photography can play a cruel tricks, taunting us with images burnished by time.